 Holland Board of Public Works's Electrical Engineering Department and Water/Wastewater Engineering Department are available to support your construction project.
 Please contact us as early as possible during the planning of your project.
-Applications are required for new services.

 Our staff provides services to customers, contractors and field crews including assistance and planning for the installation of electric service to homes, commercial and industrial facilities, and community infrastructure.
 We ensure projects meet the requirements of the National Electric Safety Code and any applicable city ordinances.
 Our Electrical Engineering Department is here to answer your questions and assist with your project.